-Godalming Junior School will endeavour to abide by timeframes stated under each stage but acknowledges that in some circumstances, this is not always possible due to the complexity of information needed to review a complaint or difficulties regarding an individual's availability to deal with the complaint.
+Godalming Junior School will endeavour to ablde by timeframes stated under each stage.
+However in some circumstances this is not always possible due to the complexity of information needed to review a complaint, difficulties regarding an individual's availability to deal with the complaint, or because of issues that are outside of the school's control.
 If it becomes apparent that it is not possible to complete any stage of the complaints procedure within a given timeframe, the individual responsible for handling the complaint will contact the complainant as soon as possible and come to an agreed timeframe that works for all parties involved.

 Godalming Junior School reserves the right not to investigate complaints that have been made three months after the subject of the complaint took place, except in exceptional circumstances.
 What is meant by exceptional circumstances is where new evidence has come to light, where the complaint is of an especially serious matter or where there is reasonable justification for why the complainant has been unable to raise the complaint before this time.
-The Headteacher will review the situation and decide whether or not to enact the complaints procedure, informing the chair of governors of the decision.
+In such circumstances the Headteacher and/or the Chair of Governors will review the situation and decide whether or not to enact the complaints procedure, informing the Chair of Governors of the decision.

-Who should I approach?
+Who should I approach at the informal stage of a complaint?

-Any member of staff can be approached but it is more appropriate for the class teacher to be the first point of contact.
-This should then be to the head of phase (Miss Nicola Jones for Years 3-4 and Mrs Andrea Crook for Years 5-6).
+Any staff member can be approached but it is more appropriate for the class teacher to be the first point of contact.
+This should then be to the Head of Phase (Miss Nicola Jones for Year 3-4 and Mrs Andrea Crook for Year 5-6).